 Ready to work the web?
 Get ready for a dynamic career as a web designer and much more.
 If you have been dreaming about a career in web graphics, web animation or designing high-impact, interactive websites, then the Web Design & Development Associate degree program can get you off to a great start.
 It combines the fundamentals of computing, digital video and audio, graphics, layout, interactivity and web technology as well as general education courses to strengthen your marketability skills.
 You'll receive hands-on experience in our cross-platform computer labs incorporating industry-current software with concept and design elements.

 Here are a few exciting careers to consider: web master, web developer, web designer, graphic designer, web architect, HTML or front-end programmer, media programmer, web marketing analyst, content developer, and audio visual specialist.

-- 1. Demonstrate appropriate steps toward completing web designs: research, choice of software, application of principles and concepts, and timely completion - 2.
-Demonstrate good communication skills: written, oral, and listening - 3.
-Demonstrate a willingness to try, show flexibility, and a willingness to change based on feedback - 4.
-Recognize the importance of working as a team - 5.
-Demonstrate critical thinking along with using appropriate web design-related terminology in discussion of design in critiques
+- 1. Apply appropriate steps toward completing web designs: research, choice and use of appropriate software, application of principles and concepts, and timely completion - 2.
+Use good communication skills: written, oral, and listening - 3.
+Demonstrate flexibility and modify designs based on feedback - 4.
+Work appropriately with team members - 5.
+Demonstrate critical thinking by asking questions, analyzing information, and making decisions while using appropriate web design-related terminology in discussion of design in critiques - 6.
+Develop dynamic and interactive web applications, apply web standards and best practice, and implement problem-solving and debugging skills - 7.
+Master front-end web development and produce a portfolio-ready project